json-api-dotnet/JsonApiDotNetCore/wiki/v4/content/serialization.md

 This split is done because during deserialization, some parts are relevant only for *client*-side parsing whereas others are only for *server*-side parsing. for example, a server deserializer will never have to deal with a `included` object list.
 Similarly, in serialization, a client serializer will for example never ever have to populate any other top-level members than the primary data (like `meta`, `included`).

-Throughout the document and the code when referring to fields, members, object types, the technical language of json:api spec is used.
+Throughout the document and the code when referring to fields, members, object types, the technical language of JSON:API spec is used.
 At the core of (de)serialization is the
 `Document` class, [see document spec](https://jsonapi.org/format/#document-structure).

 ## Changes